Alice De Lancey Izard: Early life

 Alice De Lancey was born in New York City, 1745.
 (Note: The Metropolitan Museum of Art records Alice's year of birth as 1746/47.)
 She was the second daughter of Peter DeLancey (1705–1770), of Westchester County, New York, and Elizabeth (née Colden) DeLancey.

 Among her siblings were brothers, James De Lancey, a Loyalist, and Stephen DeLancey, both later serving as members of the General Assembly of Nova Scotia.
-In 1775, her sister, Jane Delancey (1750–1809) married John Watts in a double wedding, along with her sister, Susannah Delancey (1754–1837), who married Thomas Henry Barclay.

-Jane and her husband resided in Broadway; during the first session of the first Congress, the Watts entertained Senator Izard and family in the spacious Watts mansion.
+In 1775, her sister Jane Delancey (1750–1809) married John Watts in a double wedding, along with her other sister, Susannah Delancey (1754–1837), who married Thomas Henry Barclay.
+Jane and her husband resided in Broadway; during the first session of the first Congress, the Watts entertained Senator Izard and family in the Watts mansion.

-Alice's paternal grandparents were French immigrant Étienne de Lancy and Anne (née Van Cortlandt) DeLancey, herself the third child of Gertrude (née Schuyler) Van Cortlandt and Stephanus Van Cortlandt, the Chief justice of the Province of New York.
+Alice's paternal grandparents were French immigrants Étienne de Lancy and Anne (née Van Cortlandt) DeLancey, herself the third child of Gertrude (née Schuyler) Van Cortlandt and Stephanus Van Cortlandt, the Chief Justice of the Province of New York.
 Her maternal grandfather, Cadwallader Colden, and her uncle, James De Lancey served as Colonial Governors of New York.

 Her girlhood was spent in New York's social circles.

 Career

 South Carolina

 In 1767, Alice married Ralph Izard, of South Carolina, whom she had met while he was a student at Harvard University.
 He had been educated at the University of Cambridge, and after returning to America, had passed his winters in South Carolina and his summers in New York City.
 He was financially well-off and of a high social standing.